The objective of this lab is to write an interpreter for a small,

 All "good" programs must work with at least one of the evaluation strategies; need not work on both (because of loop or long time); see comments in test programs to see which one is expected to work.

 Submit your lab by using Fire.
 Please include exactly all the files that are required for building your solution, including a Makefile.
-Do not however submit any generated files.
+Do not however submit any generated files, and kindly avoid using archives (upload each file individually).